tusharkatole/asic-design-class/README.md

 ## LAB 2:Simulating one of the code using Iverilog and Gtkwave

+Here we have simulated good_mux.v and viewed the waveform in gtkwave:
 ![Screenshot from 2024-10-17 22-55-54](https://github.com/user-attachments/assets/9f3681b9-70c5-413e-93b7-b00685cac79f)

+Output Waveform:
 ![Screenshot from 2024-10-17 22-56-53](https://github.com/user-attachments/assets/8c123d3a-89de-4922-936f-1b2b10a8a43b)

 ## Following is the code and testbench
 ![Screenshot from 2024-10-17 23-41-20](https://github.com/user-attachments/assets/0078c2dc-d349-4304-a6b1-14dabfce38e2)